SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 When the location of the reads relative to a reference sequence are known, the insertion sites of the transposons can be determined.
 With this, a visualization can be made that shows the number of transposon insertions per gene.

+A short overview is given for different software tools that can be used for processing and analyzing the data.
+Next, a step-by-step tutorial is given as an example how to process the data.
+Most of this is done using command line based tools.

+An overview of the different steps including some software that can handle this is show here:

 1. Checking the raw FASTA or FASTQ data can be done using the ([**FASTQC**](<https://www.bioinformatics.babraham.ac.uk/projects/fastqc/>)) software (Windows, Linux, Mac.
 Requires Java).
     This gives a quality report (see accompanying tutorial) for the sequence reads and can be run non-interactively using the command line.